aakpat6/gs-style-guide/md/java.md

 #### Comments
 Use standard Javadoc comments to document functions and methods.
 Use end of line comments for statements.
 Comments should start with a capital letter and end with a period.

+If your class has more than 2 functions, you should put a multiline comment at the top explaining the purpose of the class.

 ```java
 /**